A Prospective Approach for Human-to-Human Interaction Recognition from Wi-Fi Channel Data using Attention Bidirectional Gated Recurrent Neural Network with GUI Application Implementation: Introduction

 \section{Introduction}

-Automated Human Activity Recognition (HAR) has achieved considerable attention for application in multifarious domains like automated surveillance and security system in healthcare monitoring, smart home, old home, baby care center, day care center for children with special needs (i.e. autism and related disorders), assisted living for impaired people, dormitories, military out-of-bounds area, criminal detection and digital-forensic investigation, prison cells etc. In view of the fact that manual surveillance by human operator is costly and not always feasible, multitude of Commercial Off the Shelf Wireless Local Area Network (COTS-WLAN), Computer Vision, Wearable Sensor, Radar, Bluetooth based artificial intelligence systems for automated indoor-outdoor human gesture and activity detection have already been proposed.
-Many emerging research projects are still in progress with a view to developing ways of point-of-care service for assuring safety, security and well-being.
+Automated Human Activity Recognition (HAR) has gained significant attention due to its versatility in various domains, including automated surveillance and security systems, healthcare monitoring, smart homes, old homes, baby care centers, assisted living for impaired individuals, dormitories, military out-of-bounds areas, criminal detection and digital-forensic investigation, prison cells, and daycare centers for children with special needs such as autism and related disorders.
+With manual surveillance by a human operator being expensive and sometimes unfeasible, researchers have proposed a multitude of Artificial Intelligence (AI) systems based on Commercial Off the Shelf Wireless Local Area Network (COTS-WLAN), Computer Vision, Wearable Sensor, Radar, and Bluetooth technologies to automate indoor and outdoor human gesture and activity detection.
+While many of these systems have already been proposed, numerous emerging research projects are still in progress to develop ways to provide point-of-care services that will ensure safety, security, and well-being.

-Ranasinghe et al. \cite{comboreview1}, Zhang et al. \cite{comboreview2} and Beddiar et al. \cite{comboreview3} conducted an extensive survey on 130, 170 and 230 research articles respectively that worked on popular human activity recognition datasets involving spatio-temporal data collected by sensors like accelerometer-gyroscope-RFID-fiberoptic-wearables etc., computer vision, and multimodal audio-visual-sensor based recognition and notification system to the corresponding supervisor or caregiver situated nearby.
-Authors reviewed the adopted feature extraction techniques and artificial intelligence driven classification models.
-They enlisted comparison of HAR approaches along with automated HAR application domains including commercially funded projects on active-assisted living for elderly and disabled in smart homes, patient monitoring in medical environments, airport-subway-metrorail surveillance, sport and outdoor, tele-immersion, and so on.
+Several studies, including those by Gowda et al. \cite{comboreview7}, Saleem et al. \cite{comboreview6}, Kulsoom et al. \cite{comboreview5}, Gupta et al. \cite{comboreview4gupta}, Islam et al. \cite{comboreview4Islam}, Beddiar et al. \cite{comboreview3}, Zhang et al. \cite{comboreview2}, and Ranasinghe et al. \cite{comboreview1} have conducted extensive surveys of research articles on human activity recognition (HAR).
+These studies reviewed popular datasets that include spatiotemporal data collected by various sensors, such as accelerometer, gyroscope, RFID, fiberoptic, wearables, WLAN, etc. Additionally, they investigated computer vision and multimodal audio-visual-sensor based recognition systems that deliver real-time notifications to the corresponding supervisor or caregiver situated nearby.
+The authors reviewed the adopted feature extraction techniques and Artificial Intelligence (AI) driven classification models along with their loss function design and optimization strategies.
+They compared different approaches to HAR and discussed automated HAR application domains, including commercially funded projects on active-assisted living for the elderly and disabled in smart homes, patient monitoring in medical environments, airport-subway-metrorail surveillance, sport and outdoor, tele-immersion, and more.